digitalbias/digitalbias.github.io/_pages/about.md

 In addition to his experience with software development, David has also been an active volunteer with the Boy Scouts of America Utah National Parks Council in a number of different positions including Council Advancement Chairman and Vice President of Program.

+Together with his wife, David hosts a weekly podcast where they share tips, tricks and advice on how to raise and run an [organized family][organized_family].

 Dave specializes in Software Development, Development Process, Personal and Team Leadership.

 In his free time Dave plays games with his children, hikes, camps, plays soccer